wp-cli/wp-cli/.github/ISSUE_TEMPLATE/1-BUG_REPORT.md

 * `wp super-admin *` https://github.com/wp-cli/super-admin-command
 * `wp (widget|sidebar) *` https://github.com/wp-cli/widget-command

-If you are not in the correct repository right now, you can just close this issue/window without submitting and click through to the correct one.
+If you are not in the correct repository, you can just close this issue/window without submitting and navigate to the correct one.

 **Are you unsure about which repository to post the bug report into?**